trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 * `valueType()` returns the value type for this claim - when it's "image", then you should expect the value data to be formatted using the [data URL scheme](https://www.rfc-editor.org/rfc/rfc2397).

-### A Note about `locale()`

-The locale returned by the various `locale()` methods may not be the same as the preferred locale you passed into the `ResolveDisplay` function under certain circumstances.
-For instance, if the locale you passed in wasn't available, then a default locale may get used instead.

 ### Resolve Display Examples

 The following examples show how the `ResolveDisplay` function can be used.
 The function requires you to pass in one or more VCs and the issuer URI.

-A preferred locale and/or additional headers to be sent to the issuer can be specified by creating an `Opts` object, setting your desired parameters using the supplied methods, and passing the object in.

 #### Kotlin (Android)